chsiao58/EvenBetterArtisanGoodIcons/README.md

 # Even Better Artisan Good Icons

 An updated mod fix to Better Artisan Good Icons (originally created by danvolchek).
-Link to download can be found on [Nexus](http://www.nexusmods.com/stardewvalley/mods/22144?).
+Link to download can be found [here](https://github.com/chsiao58/EvenBetterArtisanGoodIcons/releases).

 ## How it works